Santia0098/Testing-Java/README.md

 # **Java Testing Course**
 In this project we use a local database with H2 dependency.

+## Description

 We can do a CRUD of some movies, using different parameters like name, author, duration, genre, director, etc.

 ## Getting started